Terms & Conditions for COPUK

 17. ASSIGNMENT AND SUBCONTRACTING

 Contractor shall not assign or purport to assign or transfer to any other person or entity any of its rights or subcontract any of its obligations under the Purchase Order without the prior written consent of Company.
-Said written consent shall not relieve Contractor from any of its responsibilities or obligations to Company under the Purchase Order.
-Notwithstanding the foregoing, reasonable utilization by Contractor of hired labour and purchases of minor quantities of materials and components shall not be considered subcontracts that require Company’s consent.
+Said written consent does not relieve Contractor from any of its responsibilities or obligations to Company under the Purchase Order.
+Notwithstanding the foregoing, reasonable utilization by Contractor of hired labour and purchases of minor quantities of materials and components are not to be considered subcontracts that require Company’s consent.

 18. EXPORT COMPLIANCE

-18.1 Contractor shall comply (and shall ensure that its officers, directors, and Personnel and the other members of Contractor Group and their respective officers, directors, and Personnel shall comply), with all Applicable Laws relating to export and re-export control, including those applicable for the United Kingdom and those of the United States.
-Notwithstanding anything to the contrary in this Clause 18, neither Party shall be required to meet its obligations under the Purchase Order if, in that Party’s reasonable opinion, doing so would result in such Party violating Applicable Laws.
+18.1 Contractor shall comply (and shall ensure that its officers, directors, and Personnel and the other members of Contractor Group and their respective officers, directors, and Personnel comply), with all Applicable Laws relating to export and re-export control, including those applicable for the United Kingdom and those of the United States.
+Notwithstanding anything to the contrary in this Clause 18, neither Party will be required to meet its obligations under the Purchase Order if, in that Party’s reasonable opinion, doing so would result in such Party violating Applicable Laws.